Bio Narrative

 Many other workshops throughout the years have also been instrumental in keeping Patti up to date with any latest techniques in watercolour and/or the mixed media arena.
 Watercolour remains her second love to textiles.

 It wasn't until 10 years later, after the Corporation she worked for fell into hard times and she was given an early retirement from her Engineering design career.
-After taking a year sabbatical to determine what direction to take, it was in that time that Patti immersed herself into her art practice and growing with her textiles and mixed media.
+She decided to take a one year sabbatical to determine what direction this next phase of life she was going to take.

-Patti has also participated and volunteers at local galleries and business events.
-She has taught at JNAAG ( Judith Norman Alix Art Gallery - a world class Gallery in Sarnia Ontario) to both youth and adults as well as for Gallery in the Grove for their VALS program (Visiting Artists in Local Schools).
+Patti also participates and volunteers at local galleries and business events.
+She has taught classes at JNAAG ( Judith Norman Alix Art Gallery - a world class Gallery in Sarnia Ontario) to both youth (TNT and RAWS) and adults as well as for Gallery in the Grove for their VALS program (Visiting Artists in Local Schools).
 This was a program where 3 local artists visited up to 30 schools each and taught an art class focused on balance (one of the principals for art) for Grade 6.

-Prior to COVID lockdown, Patti was teaching in her studio full time.
-During that time she moved to a smaller studio space.
+Prior to COVID lock down, Patti was teaching in her studio full time.
+During that time she moved to a smaller studio space where she teaches periodically as well as teaching at other facilities.

 Vi